zuhaib10/beauderm-Ecommerce/README.md

 - Click on import products.
   ![Screenshot_4](https://github.com/tfmurad/commerceplate/assets/145179606/74c4e3fa-d9b3-47b8-b2e3-e6a1514ef8ac)

-- Locate the 'products_export_1' CSV file in the public folder of the repository and upload it for demo products.
+- Locate the 'products' CSV file in the public folder of the repository and upload it for demo products.
   ![Screenshot_5](https://github.com/tfmurad/commerceplate/assets/145179606/abc0ad01-fe98-483a-97d3-5e5ef240a349)

 - On the admin dashboard, click on ‘Settings’ at the bottom of the left sidebar.